 The 90 days is a suggestion, you can select any option you prefer.
 The Pre-Stage migration will migrate only older items.
 This can be run multiple times with different timeframes selected to migrate data in smaller chunks.

 When the time arrives to cut over the batch of users, select the users and run a Full Migration.
-This sets up a mail forward on the source and removes the forward from the destination mailbox.
+This sets up a mail forward on the source and, depending on the settings you chose during setup, either removes the forward from the destination mailbox or leaves the forwarder in place.

 - Click Start Migration.
-This migration will complete quickly since most data is migrated during the Pre-Stage migration; Office 365 to Office 365 migrations have high bandwidth available.
+This migration will complete fairly quickly since most data is migrated during the Pre-Stage migration; Microsoft 365 to Microsoft 365 migrations have high bandwidth available.

 When all users have been migrated successfully, change over MX records on the DNS provider's portal.
-Also, include the Autodiscover (CName) setting.
+Make sure to include the Autodiscover (CName) setting.

 Look through the user list and click any red "failed migration" errors.
 Review information and act accordingly.